ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 ### File Analysis and Ingestion

-The file analysis modal will review the file you've suggested for ingestion, with the following output:
+Manifold will review the file you've suggested for ingestion, with the following output:

 ``` shell
 Current State: Sleeping